 If you are thinking of buying an electric car, the fuel costs (the fuel of course being electricity) will be significantly cheaper than petrol or diesel.
 However, it’s still worth considering how many miles your preferred car will travel on a full charge and how much that full charge will cost.
 Combine these numbers with your estimated monthly mileage to determine a rough estimate of your monthly fuel costs.

-Row 6: Servicing and Maintenance How much you budget for maintenance will depend on several factors, such as whether you are buying new or used, if the car has a warranty, and what type of car it is.
+Row 6: Servicing and Maintenance How much you budget for maintenance will depend on several factors, such as whether you are buying a new vehicle or used car, if the car has a warranty, and what type of car it is.

 The good news is most car dealerships and independent garages work to their own fixed-price servicing menu, which can be looked up online.
 Unless you drive in excess of 12,000 miles a year, servicing is generally required only annually.
 However, your maintenance schedule will alternate between minor and major services, so be sure to check your car’s service history and mileage to see what is due in the coming year, and enter this figure into your spreadsheet against the relevant month.

+Row 7: Warranty/Contingency We all hope that we're buying a reliable car.
 If you are buying a relatively new car or one from a used dealer, chances are it will come with a warranty of some kind.
 Broadly speaking this will cover costs if a specified item goes wrong within the warranty period, although the exact details of what is and isn’t covered will depend on the warranty in question.
 For cars outside their original or dealer warranty, you might want to organise separate warranty cover for a one-off annual cost or set aside a monthly contingency fee to cover wear and tear items such as tyres and brakes, as well as unexpected repair costs.
 Either way, enter this figure into your spreadsheet against the relevant month or months.